miron-alexandru/Coding-Problems_Python-Solutions/My-AlienInvasion-Game/README.md

   Resizable window

+  Player power ups

-To Do: Background music for different levels/Ship sounds/ Shooting aliens/Power-ups
+To Do: Background music for different levels/Ship sounds/ Shooting aliens

 # Still in development